-Poulter 'fighting for right to play golf'
+Tour boss 'disappointed' as Poulter ban lifted

 The Englishman had entered the tournament which precedes next week's 150th Open Championship at St Andrews.

-But the European-based DP World Tour has barred Poulter and 15 other players because they have joined the Saudi-funded LIV Golf Invitational series.
+But the European-based DP World Tour barred Poulter and 15 other players because they have joined the Saudi-funded LIV Golf Invitational series.

+DP World Tour chief Keith Pelley said he was "disappointed by the outcome" but would "abide by the decision".

+In a statement, Pelley added: "It is important to remember, however, this is only a stay of the sanctions imposed, pending the hearing of the players' appeal as to whether those sanctions were appropriate.

 "My commitment to the European Tour has been there since day one," he said.